★ free shipping worldwide on orders $200+ ★

 IS WHITE GOLD RHODIUM PLATED?

 Natural white gold isn’t exactly white.
-Historically, jewelers want white gold which can match the color of platinum - a rare metal with a hefty price tag.
-But white gold based on zinc or silver still has a distinct golden glow.
+Historically, jewelers want white gold to match the color of platinum, a rare metal with a hefty price tag.
+But white gold based on zinc or silver still has a distinct golden glow, as does white gold with a higher gold purity like 14 karat or 18 karat.
 So to achieve this white metal look, white gold is often plated with rhodium.

 Does white gold fade?
 Does white gold tarnish?
 Does white gold rust?

-White gold itself does not change color, and the color will remain the same.
+White gold itself does not discolor or change color, and the color will remain the same.

 SO WHY DOES WHITE GOLD TURN YELLOW?

 Most white gold jewelry is rhodium plated.
 As the rhodium plating is only a thin top layer, the rhodium plating tends to fade over time.
-This is especially true around prongs and corners, which get the most wear and tear.
+Everyday wear, like rubbing and scratching, wears down the rhodium fastest on prongs and spots that get the most contact.

 Since the top layer has eroded, there’s no way to clean white gold that has turned yellow back to white gold.
 In fact, by obsessively cleaning and polishing it you would remove more of the rhodium plating, and reveal even more of the underlying yellow toned gold.